Bachelor of Science in Information Assurance (BSIA)

 Information Assurance (IA) is an emerging, rapidly expanding science that addresses problems in the fundamental understanding of the design, development, implementation and life cycle support of secure information systems.
 The need for secure information systems has become a paramount concern as the computer-enabled, internet-connected, digital-based global society of the 21st century emerges.
 The lack of adequately secure information systems has been cited as one of the likely impediments to the emergence of the digital society.

 Join NULLify and hone your hacking skills!
 NULLify is UNO’s student-led computer security group.
-They meet every Monday at 7 pm in either STEAL Lab 1 or STEAL Lab 2 located in the Peter Kiewit Institute, room 359 or 361.
+It meets every Monday at 7 pm in STEAL Lab 1 or 2 located in the Peter Kiewit Institute.

 Visit us on Facebook at nullifyuno.